2025年09月08日 19:36

-Catania Metro Line Map
+Catania Metro Map

-Introduction to the Catania Metro
+Introduction to Catania Metro

-Summary Table of Catania Metro Line Information
+Catania Metro Line Information Summary Table

-Line | Year Opened | Type | Length (km) | Number of Stations | Start Station | End Station | Passenger Volume |
+Line | Year Opened | Type | Length (km) | Number of Stations | Start Station | End Station | Ridership |

 ---|---|---|---|---|---|---|---|

-Linea Rossa | 1999 | Metro (partially overground) | 3.8 | 6 | Borgo | Porto | Data not disclosed |
+Linea Rossa | 1999 | Metro (partially surface) | 3.8 | 6 | Borgo | Porto | Data not publicly available |

 Additional Notes:

-- Line and Operations
+- Line and Operation

-- Sections from Borgo to Galatea run underground, while the stretch from Galatea to Porto uses a single overground track.
-Trains run every 15–30 minutes, operating from 7:00 to 20:45 on Mondays to Saturdays.
+- Part of the line (e.g., Borgo to Galatea) runs underground, while the rest (Galatea to Porto) operates on a surface single track.
+Trains run at intervals of approximately 15-30 minutes, with operating hours from 7:00 to 20:45, Monday to Saturday.

 - System Features and Challenges